stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Fields/04_GridField.md

 	}

-## Flexible Area Assignment through Fragments
+## Flexible area assignment through fragments

 `GridField` layouts can contain many components other than the table itself, for example a search bar to find existing relations, a button to add those, and buttons to export and print the current data.
 The `GridField` has certain defined